ad1mt/Encview-v2.12/README.md

 It works like a very basic text editor, except that all files are encrypted using a proprietary encryption algorithm.
 Yes, I know you are not supposed to design your own encryption algorithm, but I did it anyway.

 Written using the Free Pascal compiler.
-Source code available on request.
+Source code and/or explanation of the encryption algorithm available on request.